mcps-analysts/mcps-genetic-cohort-profile/README.md

  ## Descripton of directory structure and analyses
  ---------------------------------------------------------------------------

+**Note**: The numerical prefix in the names of scripts within each sub-directory indicates the order in which the scripts were run in the workflow (e.g. 01.1 script was run before 01.2 script, and 01.2 script was run before 02.1 script, etc).
+Scripts with the prefix "00_" were support scripts that were called within scripts with prefix values starting from "01".

  ### 01_pca
  Sub-directories within 01_pca directory corresponded to separate analyses:
  - **public**: Reference genotypes correspond to publicly-available samples from the [1000 Genomes Project (1KG)](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/) and [Human Genome Diversity Panel (HGDP)](https://doi.org/10.1126/science.aay5012) that have been whole-genome sequenced.
 The PCA model was based on 1KG, HGDP and 500 unrelated MCPS samples.
 Remaining MCPS samples were projected into the PC space defined by the model.